walterbender/Syllabi/wearables.md

 sketches, layout, functional and material design, and cost analysis.

 Students will do initial volume studies only, no details.
-Students will also so initial user-interface (UI) sketches, exploring the flow of the user interaction with the design.
+Students will also do initial user-interface (UI) sketches, exploring the flow of the user interaction with the design.

 Questions to Consider